This is an example shell script using all the core functions of DIDKit-CLI: key generation, credential/presentation issuance and verification.

 This is used to identify the key in linked data proofs.
 Verifiers of such proofs query a DID found in a credential based on what [registered] proof type (i.e., what kind of signatures) it needs key material to verify.

-In this example credential, the issuance date, id, and credential subject id are arbitrary, but in real-world usage these are diverse and critical properties.
-For more info about what these properties mean, see the Verifiable Credentials Data Model specification
+Here, we'll issue an example credential (unsigned) and save it to a file.
+In this credential, the issuance date, id, and credential subject id are arbitrary, but in real-world usage these are diverse and critical properties.
+For more info about what these properties mean, see the Verifiable Credentials Data Model specification.
+Note that SUBJECTDID and ISSUERDID fields need to be URIs, so if you are using non-DID identifiers such as certificates or UUIDs, they need to be prefixed with the approriate URN prefix, i.e., "urn:uuid:", etc.

-- DIDKit creates a linked data proof to add to the credential, and outputs the resulting newly-issued verifiable credential on standard output, which we save to a file.
+DIDKit creates a linked data proof to add to the unsigned credential, and outputs the resulting newly-issued (signed) verifiable credential on standard output, which we save to a file.

-- We pass the newly-issued verifiable credential back to didkit for verification using the given verification method and proof purpose.
+We pass the newly-issued signed verifiable credential back to didkit for verification using the given verification method and proof purpose.

-- Prepare to present the verifiable credential by wrapping it in a Verifiable Presentation.
+Prepare to present the verifiable credential by wrapping it in a verifiable presentation (VP).

 - Pass the unsigned verifiable presentation to DIDKit to be issued as a verifiable presentation. * DIDKit signs the presentation with a linked data proof, using the given keypair, verification method and proof type.